md-moijul/july-juddah/docs/architecture.md

 The planning and architecture phase is now complete.
 The next step is to transition to implementation in an IDE.

 **Handoff to Development:**
-"The PRD and Architecture documents for the July Smriti Certificate Portal (V1.0) are complete and located in the `docs/` folder.
+"The PRD and Architecture documents for the July Juddah Certificate Portal (V1.0) are complete and located in the `docs/` folder.
 Please begin the development phase by sharding the `prd.md` and `architecture.md` documents.
 Once sharded, you can start the story creation cycle for Epic 1."